 The two surprising cuts on the album are perhaps the two most overlooked.
 “Forever in My Life” is the purest love song on the album, but unlike “Adore,” Prince doesn’t use any old tricks to set the mood.
 There are no horns, no screeching lyrics and backup singers.
 It’s just a heavy drum beat — almost mimicking a heartbeat, with Prince singing with himself.
 There is no mention of sex — just a need for someone to be in his life.
 It’s a vulnerable side of him that is refreshing to see.

 The other song, “The Cross,” sounds almost like a U2 anthem — starting slow and quiet with just an acoustic guitar and building to a grinding climax with electric guitars and pounding drums.
 Sure, the lyrics are a little heavy-handed, but it’s yet another side of Prince that we know and tolerate.
 In fact, it’s almost refreshing to hear the old Prince preaching the Gospel three songs after mentioning orgasms in “If I Was Your Girlfriend.”
 We expect that dichotomy.

 It’s clear how Sign O’ the Times was such a transitional record.
 In it, we hear the last vestiges of the Revolution, Prince’s return to a solo, do-it-all-yourself career, and some experimentation in hip-hop, jazz and old-school R&B. There’s a reason so many people refer to later Prince albums as “the best since Sign O’ the Times.”
-It was his creative peak, and it reminds us of what he was – and on occasion, still can be.
+It was his creative peak, and it reminds us of what he was — and on occasion, still could be.